 Presenters are required to complete the following Disclosure Statement.
 The disclosure statement will be included on the Call for Papers abstract submission process.

-The International College of Prosthodontists (ICP) and European Prosthodontic Association (EPA) requests that all speakers shall disclose any affiliation with and financial interest in a company or a product related to the subject matter of the presentation as a part of the Speaker’s Agreement.
+The International College of Prosthodontists (ICP) requests that all speakers shall disclose any affiliation with and financial interest in a company or a product related to the subject matter of the presentation as a part of the Speaker’s Agreement.
 The intent of this policy is not to prevent a speaker with an affiliation or financial interest from making a presentation but any potential conflict must be identified openly so that the attendees have the full disclosure of the facts and may form their own judgments about the presentation.
 Disclosure information will be shared with the attendees to gain perspective on the educational merits of the presentation.

 The contents of this page are subject to change, please return for updates

 Views expressed by the presenters at the ICP Meeting are solely their own and do not necessarily reflect the positions or policies of the ICP.
 The ICP reserves the right to cancel or modify its program as circumstances might dictate.